wilau2/harvest-balance-calculator/CONTRIBUTING.md

 Please note we have a code of conduct, please follow it in all your interactions with the project.

+All contributions are welcome!

 ## Pull request process

-See according template
+Read and follow according template

 ## Issues process

-See according template
+Read and follow according template